danielharrell/SumLect2015/Lost_Idea_LA.md

 to envision a defense of liberal education without such a distinction, even if headlines draw it simplistically.
-For if liberal education itself were somehow the threat, then death might well be liberal education's best defense, but in defeat.
-No surprise, then, that those of us devoted to liberal education are likely to conceive its threats as if these came from outside it.
+For if liberal education itself were somehow the threat, then death might well be liberal education's best defense.
+But in defeat.
+No surprise, then, that those of us devoted to liberal education are wont to conceive its threats as if these came from outside it.
 For this makes most immediate sense of a defense that succeeds only if liberal education survives.